 The proof of the pudding

-To fully test something you need to experience it yourself.
+To fully judge how effective something is you need to use it for its intended purpose.

 'The proof of the pudding' is just shorthand for 'the proof of the pudding is in the eating'.
 That longer version makes sense at least, whereas the shortened version really doesn't mean anything - nor does the often-quoted incorrect variation 'the proof is in the pudding'.
 The continued use of that meaningless version is no doubt bolstered by the fact that the correct version isn't at all easy to understand.